Dashticz/dashticz/docs/blocks/specials/dial.rst

       | ``'windspeed'``: For wind devices, to show wind speed instead of wind direction as needle position
       | ``'windgust'``: For wind devices, to show wind gust instead of wind direction as needle position
       | ``'updown'``: For thermostat and blind devices, to render the dial with up and down buttons.
 See :ref:`updowndial`
-      | ``'power'``: For p1smartmeter and energy devices, to show actual Usage instead of CounterToday values.
+      | ``'usage'``: For p1smartmeter and energy devices, to show actual Usage instead of CounterToday values.
 See :ref:`dialenergy`
   * - sortOrder
     - | Set sort order for selection switches
       | ``0``: No sorting (default)